The National Lottery Heritage Fund

 It represents over 45 organisations working together to achieve more for nature across Lincolnshire, North Lincolnshire and North-East Lincolnshire.
 It builds on the success of its predecessor organisation the Lincolnshire Biodiversity Partnership, and is set within the global framework of biodiversity conservation.

-GLNP co-ordinates the Lincolnshire Biodiversity Action Plan, manages the Lincolnshire Environmental Records Centre and co-ordinates the Local Sites system recognising sites of wildlife or geological importance, and co-ordinates the Geodiversity Strategy.
+GLNP co-ordinates the Nature Strategy, manages the Lincolnshire Environmental Records Centre and co-ordinates the Local Sites system recognising sites of wildlife or geological importance, and co-ordinates the Geodiversity Strategy.

 By working across four thematic areas: farming with nature, planning with nature, enjoying nature and being well with nature; it brings organisations together to develop a shared vision for the natural environment, identify common aims and help everyone to work and live more closely with nature.